 Kirsty Rourke is a real estate professional with 10 years’ experience in the property and construction industries.
 Previously a successful property lawyer, Kirsty is now the Head of Investments at the City of Brisbane.
 Kirsty is responsible for acquisitions and the management of CBIC’s existing commercial property investment portfolio.
 Kirsty is passionate about young women’s leadership and providing women and families access to long-term, stable accommodation.

 Kristy is dynamic in her approach and a specialist in legal, strategic and risk management.
-As Director of YWCA National Housing she assists in managing the community housing properties by giving advice, undertaking project budget updates and reporting; business case development; risk management; contract negotiation and administration; consultant procurement and management; and stakeholder engagement.
+As a Director, she assists in managing the community housing properties by giving advice, undertaking project budget updates and reporting; business case development; risk management; contract negotiation and administration; consultant procurement and management; and stakeholder engagement.

 Rebecca is a banking and funds management professional with deep experience in debt and equity financing, having led large scale investments across both Europe and Australia over the last 15 years.
 She has a strong passion for driving change, especially in the Australian housing sector believing that everyone should have a safe place to call home.

 Rebecca is responsible for directing institutional investment into the for purpose sector in her current role as Director, Impact Investing at Social Ventures Australia.
 She brings her enthusiasm and extensive expertise of investment in the social and affordable housing sector to her Board Director role.

 Profile to come